 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Start your week here at the NLSC with a feature that’s dedicated to opinions, commentary, and other fun stuff related to NBA Live, NBA 2K, and other basketball video games.
-This week, I’m tipping things off with a few thoughts on the Absolute controls setting in NBA 2K games, and why I feel they are the best approach.
+This week, I’m tipping things off with some thoughts on the desire and the difficulty of ending online sessions of NBA 2K on a high note.

 It’s now several months too late to pay tribute to the late Kenny Rogers, as well as somewhat out of place in content about basketball gaming.
 However, his signature song, “The Gambler“, provides an apt metaphor for this week’s topic.
 As the song tells us, in life – as in playing poker – there’s wisdom in knowing when to hold ’em and when to fold ’em; when to walk away, when to run.
 The metaphor resonates because it’s important to know when to call it quits, when to persevere, and how to play the hand you’ve been dealt, literally and figuratively speaking.

 Not everything has the same stakes, of course, but the metaphor works for a variety of scenarios.
 On this occasion, I’m applying it to online sessions in NBA 2K.
 Getting into the online scene over the past few years has been an interesting experience.
 It’s been frustrating at times, but also a lot of fun at others.
 Something that I and the rest of the NLSC Pro-Am squad have learned is that it’s very easy to play one game too many, and thus end the night on a sour note.
 It’s disappointing to end an evening of online hoops that way, and unfortunately, it isn’t always easy to avoid.
 Even when you know you ought to fold ’em, you can end up sticking around for a few more hands.